ottnav/ott-nav-locale/README.md

 Localization data pack for [Ott Navigator](https://ott-nav.com/) for [Android](https://play.google.com/store/apps/details?id=studio.scillarium.ottnavigator)

-English and Russian translations supported by developer, all the rest generated using Google Translate services using [GTranslate-strings-xml](https://github.com/lintax/GTranslate-strings-xml)
+English and Russian translations supported by developer, all the rest generated using automatic Translate services and help of app users.

 If you wish to improve translation or add a new one - create a pull request